Written by Jennifer Azubuike

 John was reluctant “I am studying.”

 “Okay?
 Well, I’m pretty sure you are working on a powerful story or something.
-I will just leave you alone to continue but please keep me in the loop.
+So, I will leave you alone to continue but please keep me in the loop.
 I will love to resume following your write ups.
 I am an Economics student here by the way and I can be of help if you ever need anything.
 Can I get your contact?”

 They exchanged contact and he left.
 John watched him bounce away with excitement.
 He too felt some excitement.
 Actually what he felt was the little excitement contracted from the young man.
 He felt sad.
 Shouldn’t he be working to establish his medical career like his colleague, Alex, instead?
 His pursuit for training in literature has not exactly been what he had expected; the constant demand to follow certain established rules is draining.
 He wondered if he had made the right decision.